EmanuelAntol/DE1/README.md

 To support efficient testing and collaboration, we designed the software to be as modular as possible.
 This modular approach allowed for individual components to be developed and tested independently, which proved instrumental in identifying and resolving bugs during the final top-level integration.
+It also makes our solution easily adaptable to support more or fewer sensors (and displays).

 The software solution is divided into three main parts to clearly illustrate its functionality: